uhop/stream-json/README.md

 * Various utilities:
   * `Assembler` to assemble full objects from an event stream.
   * `StreamArray` handles a frequent use case: a huge array of relatively small objects.
 It streams array components individually taking care of assembling them automatically.
+  * `StreamFilteredArray` is a companion for `StrreamArray`.
+The difference is it allows to filter out unneeded objects in an efficient way without assembling them fully.
+  * `FilterObjects` filters complete objects, and primitives.

 Additionally a helper function is available in the main file, which creates a `Source` object with a default set of stream components.